omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 <img src="core/assets/example screen for website.png">

-Ever wanted to race dragon boats down the River Ouse?
-Of course the answer is yes and we have just the game for you.
-DragonBoat Z!
+Dragon Boat Z is a single-player Boat Racing game based on the annual Dragon Boat Race held in York along the River Ouse.

-In DragonBoat Z, the player competes against 6 AI opponents, racing their dragon boats across 3 legs to achieve the fastest time to cross the finish line.
+In Dragon Boat Z, the player competes against 6 AI opponents, racing their dragon boats across 3 legs to achieve the fastest time to cross the finish line.

 Upon starting the game, the player selects 1 of 7 boats as their boat that they would like to race with.
-Every boat has 4 statistics with each boat having a different distribution of these staistics.
+Every boat has 4 statistics with each boat having a different distribution of these statistics.

 ## Boat Statistics
 - <strong>Robustness</strong>
   - Determines how much damage a boat can take.
   - A boat with higher robustness will lose a smaller percentage damage to the durability upon collision with an obstacle.
-- <strong>Maneuverability</strong>
+- <strong>Manoeuvrability</strong>
   - Determines how fast the boat can avoid obstacles.
-  - A boat with higher maneuverability will be able to move side to side better without losing speed.
+  - A boat with higher manoeuvrability will be able to move side to side better without losing speed.
 - <strong>Max Speed</strong>
   - Determines how fast a boat can go.
   - A boat with higher max speed will be able to go faster than other boats.
 - <strong>Acceleration</strong>
-  - Determines how quickly a boat can achieve its' max speed.
+  - Determines how quickly a boat can achieve its max speed.
-  - A boat with higher acceeleration will achieve its max speed before other boats.
+  - A boat with higher acceleration will achieve its max speed before other boats.

 ## Racing
 During the races, there are a series of obstacles that will be floating down the Ouse.
 The player must avoid these obstacles in order to not damage their boat.
 If the boat's durability is reduced to 0 at any point within the game, the game ends and the player loses.
-So watch out for those geeese!!
+So, watch out for those geese!!
-Whilst naivigating the obstacles, the player must make sure to stay in their lane to avoid incurring a time penalty.
+Whilst navigating the obstacles, the player must make sure to stay in their lane to avoid incurring a time penalty.

 If the player manages to achieve one of the 3 fastest times across the 3 legs, they will qualify for the final race where they will compete against the other 2 fastest boats.
-Upon copmleting the final race, the player will be awarded a medal, bronze, silver, or gold respective to their finsihsing position.
+Upon completing the final race, the player will be awarded a medal, bronze, silver, or gold respective to their finishing position.